De Witte Kunst

-New album out February 7th on Sub Pop Records
+New album 'The Big Exercise' out now on Sub Pop Records

 Hailing from the backwater Frisian municipality of Dokkum, Jaap van der Velde, Erik Woudwijk and Elias Elgersma shrewdly courted spirituality under their own nonconformist whims on debut LP Youth Hunt.
 The Dutch trio’s upcoming second album The Big Exercise – out February 7 on Sub Pop – brings them to more grounded, tangible pastures.
 With its title ripped from a passage in the Scott Walker-biography Deep Shade Of Blue, the record is a concentrated effort by Jaap van der Velde, Erik Woudwijk and Elias Elgersma to explore the physicality of their music in fresh ways.

 The Big Exercise finds the band keenly second-guessing their core chemistry as a live unit, imbuing their angular post-punk workouts with baroque elements such as piano, acoustic guitar, percussion, and even clarinet.
 “It’s the opposite of trying to translate recorded music to the stage,” Elgersma comments.
 “We were already playing these songs live for quite some time, so for this album, we wanted to unlock the potential of these songs further in the studio.”